Check Out Our Virtual Museum

 The AAOMPT has been instrumental in raising the awareness of physical therapists to the contributions of manual therapy to the physical therapy profession and of the contributions of fellowship training in achieving advanced clinical competence.
 The AAOMPT has been active and visible within the APTA and the Orthopedic Section.
 The AAOMPT leadership has also gained the respect of the IFOMPT for its role in forming the Academy- in a country where there are more physical therapists using manual therapy than any other place in the world.
 Continued visibility of the AAOMPT requires the work of many individuals.

 The AAOMPT has been fortunate to have many tremendous leaders with vision to see what the AAOMPT could become in the future.
-The Past Presidents of AAOMPT in order are Joe Farrell, Mike Rogers, Ken Olson, Tim Flynn and Bob Rowe.
+The Past Presidents of AAOMPT in order are Joe Farrell, Mike Rogers, Ken Olson, Tim Flynn, Bob Rowe, and Jim Rivard.
 These individuals in conjunction with our Founding Fellows have placed the AAOMPT on a path that has an incredibly promising future.
 Just as important to the success of the AAOMPT is the leadership provided from among the various AAOMPT committee chairs/members as well as the support of the AAOMPT membership.
 Without these two groups AAOMPT would not have the rich history and culture that draws so many individuals to join AAOMPT.